 - HTTP GET, POST, PUT, and DELETE operations

 - Check whether any authentication is required.
-This will depend on the specific API operation.
+This depends on the specific API operation.

 Note: If you are invoking any Akana API Platform operation that requires authentication, you must first invoke the login API POST /api/login) to get the authentication token.
 Once you have that, you can use it to invoke the other operations.
 The token is only valid for 30 minutes, so the application that's invoking the Akana API Platform operation must renew the token, or get a new token, periodically.

 - For each operation, refer to the documentation for detailed information about the request message format and expected response.